 We adopted our test-optional policy following a yearlong study by our Faculty Admission Committee.
 It found that success in an academically rigorous college preparatory curriculum was a stronger predictor of success at Willamette than standardized test performance.

-In March 2016, the Collegeboard began administering a redesigned SAT.
-Applicants who decide to include their SAT results as part of their applications will NOT be required to submit the optional written section (SAT Essay).
+The College Board began administering a redesigned SAT in March 2016.
+If you include your SAT results as part of your application, you won’t be required to submit the optional written section (SAT Essay).
 Willamette will accept scores from tests administered before March 2016.

-The Admission committee will "superscore" both the SAT and ACT.
-For students who submit scores from multiple SAT exams taken prior to March 2016, Willamette will accept the highest Math, Critical Reading and Writing scores.
-Willamette will also superscore the highest Math and Evidence-Based Reading and Writing scores from students who submit scores from the redesigned SAT after March 2016.
+The Admission Committee will “superscore” both the SAT and ACT.
+If you submit scores from multiple SAT exams taken before March 2016, Willamette will accept the highest Math, Critical Reading and Writing scores.
+Willamette will also superscore the highest Math and Evidence-Based Reading and Writing scores if you submit scores from the redesigned SAT.

-Willamette will NOT combine results from the Redesigned and pre-Redesign SAT exams to create a new total score.
+Willamette will not combine results from the Redesigned and pre-Redesigned SAT exams to create a new total score.

-No. International applicants will still be required to provide either the TOEFL or IELTS to test English proficiency, but they will have the option of applying without submitting SAT and/or ACT scores.
-Those choosing the test-optional process will be required to participate in a half hour video interview.
+International applicants are required to provide either the TOEFL or IELTS to test English proficiency, but they have the option of applying without submitting SAT and/or ACT scores.
+Those who choose the test-optional process must participate in a half-hour video interview.

-Note: As an evaluative measure, Willamette University will request that students applying under our test-optional policy submit any SAT or ACT scores after they have committed to attend.
-This information will be used to determine the effectiveness of the SAT for future enrollment application cycles.
+Note: If you apply under our test-optional policy, we’ll ask you to submit your SAT or ACT scores after you’ve committed to attend.
+This information will be used to evaluate the SAT in future application cycles.